alkaidpku/DQ-ToolQA/README.md

 #### Inference

 Different from the training phase, during the inference, if the model invokes "Finish" with the parameter "success," the program terminates; if the parameter is "failed," the program backtracks.
-The specific operation involves replacing the last step of the dialogue history with: "Calling bluhbluh did not retrieve valid information."
+The specific operation involves replacing the last step of the dialogue history with: "调用xx查询xx没有有效信息" ("Calling bluhbluh did not retrieve valid information").

 The termination conditions are: the model calling "Finish" returns success or the retrieval exceeds the maximum step limit.